Focus on the past month

 Here are some risks which could hinder economic and market growth over the next few months.

-- If the resumption of negotiations between the United States and China slated for October does not result in an agreement, the global economy could contract, which would lead to a loss of business and investor confidence.
+- If the resumption of trade negotiations between the United States and China in October results in another failure, the already evident slowdown in U.S. manufacturing would worsen and the global economy would contract more.

 François Landry, CFA